 And if you’re worried about violence, don’t be.
 It’s as violent as Splatoon.
 Very comedic and stylized.
 ARMS has a demo, and Nintendo occasionally gives a full-game trial for Switch Online members.
 In case you weren’t aware by now, I think you should totally try out this non-fitnessy fitness game.

 Price: $59.99 (with FREE demo) | More information

-To this day, I don’t know if Just Dance was created as being a workout game, but that’s what the series has become.
+To this day, I don’t know if Just Dance was created as a workout game, but it certainly is.
 Obviously, it’s a dance and rhythm game at heart, but you are moving around and gyrating as much or more as any Zumba class you’ve ever been to.

-My wife and I bought Just Dance 2020 earlier this year, and our very first song was “Bad Guy” by Billie Eilish.
+My wife and I bought Just Dance 2020 as our first experience with the franchise, and our very first song was “Bad Guy” by Billie Eilish.
 What we did not realize is that Just Dance games have a ranking system for difficulty, and that one is Extreme.
-Needless to say, I learned then and there that Just Dance is absolutely one of the best workout games on Switch, haha!
+Needless to say, we quickly learned that Just Dance is absolutely one of the best workout games on Switch, haha!

 Price: $49.99 (with FREE demo) | More information

 Even having mentioned it before, I couldn’t finish a post about the best workout games on Switch without talking about Ring Fit.
-Over the course of the COVID-19 pandemic, Ring Fit has been one of the most sought-after Nintendo products outside of the full-sized Switch itself.
+Over the course of the COVID-19 pandemic, Ring Fit was been one of the most sought-after Nintendo products outside of the full-sized Switch itself.
 We were all locked in our houses for months on end, so what did we do?
-Theoretically, exercise.

 It is more expensive than other Switch games, sure.
-But it comes with its own specialized hardware.
+But it comes with its own special controller–the RingCon.
 Considering that, the extra $20 you spend on it is absolutely worth it.
 If you’re looking for good fitness games, then you’re doing a disservice by not grabbing this one.

 Price: $79.99 | More information